Paid Family Leave - Mothers

 To be eligible for California PFL benefits, you must:

-- Have welcomed a new child into the family in the past 12 months either through a partner’s pregnancy, adoption, or foster care.
+- Have welcomed a new child into the family in the past 12 months either through birth, adoption, or foster care placement.

 - Have paid into State Disability Insurance (noted as “CASDI” on paystubs) in the past 5 to 18 months.